ludovicdeluna/policy/README.md

 # => raises <Policy::ViolationError>
 ```

-The policies are verified one-by-one until the first break in the same order they were applied.
+The policies are verified one-by-one until the first break - in just the same order they were declared.

 ### Asyncronous Verification

-Define the unique names for policies using `as:` option:
+Define names for policies using `as:` option.
+The names should be unique in the class' scope:

 ```ruby
 class Transfer < Struct.new(:withdrawal, :enrollment)